jboss-eap-up-and-running/.github/profile/README.md

 ## Examples for JBoss EAP 8

 * [eap8-getting-started](https://github.com/jboss-eap-up-and-running/eap8-getting-started) is a "Hello World" Jakarta EE  10 application to demonstrate deployment of EAP 8 applications on OpenShift.
+* [eap8-with-postgres](https://github.com/jboss-eap-up-and-running/eap8-with-postgres) is a Jakarta EE 10 application that connects to a PostgreSQL Database